openreview/dblp-rdf-service/dev-notes.md

     per the examples below.
   - Given that /search is based on title, if a paper is inserted for, say, author#1, then author#2 will not be able to find that same record and insert their id into authorids field.
+As a result, the same dblp entry may be created multiple times, once for each of its authors.

 - Should note _bibtex field be populated (or any other content fields that can be derived from dblp)?
   - if so, just in newly created notes, or backfill any missing in old notes?

-- Current system seems to only upload new papers if there are no papers of any kind for that author.
-Is this still the desired behavior?
+- The current system seems to only create new dblp notes if there are no papers available for the profile author.
+Is there any circumstance where this is still the desired behavior?

-- Author's dblp URL is normalized through repeated GETs to dblp.org.
+- The author's dblp URL is normalized through repeated GETs to dblp.org.
 The final URL is not POSTed back to OpenReview, however.
 Should the normalized URL be recorded, to avoid future requests to dblp.org?